 Skilled Immigration

 Demographic and population trends are emerging as a powerful headwind for the U.S. economy and struggling regions in particular.
 These trends exacerbate spatial inequality as some regions pull ahead and others fall further behind.
-Population growth has slowed, the number of prime working age people (25-54) is stagnating, and the country is aging rapidly.
-Such demographic decline reverberates through housing markets, municipal finances, and even startup rates, making it harder for struggling regions to turnaround.
-Sixty-one million Americans now live in counties with stagnant or shrinking populations, and 80 percent of U.S. counties, home to 149 million Americans, lost prime working age adults from 2007 to 2017.
+Population growth slowed dramatically in the 2010’s, while the prime working age population (25-54) hardly grew at all.
+Communities across the country are aging rapidly.
+Such demographic decline reverberates through housing markets, municipal finances, and even startup rates, making it harder for struggling regions to turn themselves around.
+More than 50 million Americans live in counties whose populations shrank during the 2010’s, while 80 percent of U.S. counties experienced declines in their prime working age populations.

 Our greatest advantage as a nation is that people from around the world see the United States as a beacon of opportunity.
 Immigration policy is one of the few options available to address seismic demographic changes and the socioeconomic problems they cause, which is why the Economic Innovation Group supports policies that attract global talent as a way to jumpstart the economic growth in America’s left-behind regions.